5 fears that keep doctors awake at night

 Key Takeaways

 Finding it difficult to sleep?
 Do your personal demons taunt you about your deepest fears?
 Are you haunted by mistakes you’ve made?
-It’s Halloween-time, but it’s not ghosts, goblins, and ghouls that frighten physicians.
+It’s Halloween-time, but it’s not ghosts, goblins, and ghouls that most frighten physicians.

 Outwardly, doctors often appear confident, even fearless.
 But, more than most workers, doctors can be inwardly troubled by fear—fear of doing the wrong things or fear of not doing the right things.